RakhithJK/jgm-pandoc-wiki/Pandoc-Filters.md

     - [filter_pandoc_run_py](https://github.com/caiofcm/filter_pandoc_run_py) for executing python codes written in code blocks and also embedding print output and pyplot figures
     - [pandoc-pyplot](https://github.com/LaurentRDC/pandoc-pyplot) to generate and embed Matplotlib figures based on code blocks in documents.
 Easy integration with Haskell libraries (e.g. [Hakyll](https://jaspervdj.be/hakyll/))
     - [Knitty](https://github.com/kiwi0fruit/knitty): is a Pandoc filter for reproducible reports via Jupyter and Pandoc (Stitch's fork that is a Knitr-RMarkdown-like lib).
 Insert Python code (or other Jupyter kernel code) to the Markdown document or write in *plain Python/Julia/R/any-kernel-lang* with block-commented Markdown and have code's results in the Pandoc output document.
+    - [pandocsql](https://github.com/alexpdp7/pandocsql) which uses an in-memory SQLite database.
+It creates tables from tables in the document and executes queries in code blocks, showing the results as tables.
 - Others:
 	- [Adding support](https://gist.github.com/mpickering/8bc9bb34c4e9b076b107) for indexing with the syntax ``(# term, subterm)`` in html and latex
 	- [Adding non-breaking spaces inside a URL to preserve formatting](https://gist.github.com/mpickering/fdc747b9c8306659cb43)